eiji03aero/mash/README.md

 - whole
   - [WIP] should create package provide environment including filesystem?
     - not to do this for now. keep them inside mash
-  - should change how text treated? should be just string with dedicated escape sequence?
   - add linter
+  - how text treated
+    - should be just string with dedicated escape sequence
 - mash
   - [WIP] refactor token for commandline and program
     - kind of don't know what to do